-DECEMBER SUS SUSTAINED INVESTIGATION
+DECEMBER SUSTAINED INVESTIGATION

-WEEK 1 WEEK 2 WEEK 3 WEEK 4

-TIME TRANSPARENCY UNITY NEGATIVE-POSITIVE
+WEEK 1 WEEK 2 WEEK 3 WEEK 4 TIME TRANSPARENCY UNITY NEGATIVE-POSITIVE

-TIME, generally is a collective perception of the measurement human has assigned as standard to a certain duration.
-The experience of this dimension although it may be relative to the observer, is mutual with respect to the tools designed to represent it.
-Time may as well be associated to a certain experience attached to age, a lifetime, period or generation that has been significant to an observer.
-The theoretical physics has arrived to a perception of time as a distinct experienced of reality which its property is in the realm of another dimension and that the idea of the past, present and the future is just an illusion- they exist simultaneously.
+NEEK 1 TIME generally is a collective perception of the measurement human has assigned as standard to a certain duration.
+The experience of this dimension, although it may be relative to the observer, is mutual with respect to the tools designed to represent it.
+Time may also be associated with a certain experience attached to age, a lifetime, period, or generation that has been significant to an observer.
+The theoretical physics has arrived in a perception of time as a distinct experience of reality which its property is in the realm of another dimension and that the idea of the past, present and the future is just an illusion- they exist simultaneously.
 The experience of reality is reducible to a series of now in a quantum scale.

-With a given subject, topic or theme, make the best representation you can explore incorporating the idea or element that has to do with TIME.
+With a given subject, topic, or theme, make the best representation you can explore incorporating the idea or element that has to do with TIME.

-PROCESS / MEDIA / TOOLS PHILOSOPHY EXPRESSION CHALLENGE Exploring and expressing consciousness on the chosen subject or theme maximizing efficiency in the utilization of materials, media, tools and techniques while integrating the idea of TIME; Exploring and expressing the thoughts of the subject matter integrating the idea of TIME; Exploring and expressing the thoughts of the subject matter focusing on the value of expression while integrating the idea of TIME; What are tools necessary to represent the design in mind effectively?
-How the motivation be expressed efficiently?
-Why such expression should exist?
+PROCESS / MEDIA / TOOLS PHILOSOPHY EXPRESSION CHALLENGE Exploring and expressing consciousness on the chosen subject or theme maximizing efficiency in the utilization of materials, media, tools, and techniques while integrating the idea of TIME; Exploring and expressing the thoughts of the subject matter integrating the idea of TIME; Exploring and expressing the thoughts of the subject matter focusing on the value of expression while integrating the idea of TIME; What tools are necessary to represent the design in mind effectively?
+How be the motivation expressed efficiently?
+Why should such expression exist?